 This shows a desire to commit to helping students, but there are a few other things to consider before diving in.
-Online tutoring services are looking for educated people to work in their companies.
-They are looking for qualified teachers who know how to relate to students and make the best of them.
+Online tutoring services are looking for educated people who know how to relate to students and make the best of them.
 When it comes to earning potential, online tutors can expect to make extra money while teaching students who need help with their homework.
 Schedules are flexible and the work environment is the best possible - after all, an online tutor works from home.

 A variety of online tutoring companies exist to help these students improve their performance in school.
 Since online tutors must teach over the Internet, they must be comfortable with technology.
 Most online tutoring services use a variety of multimedia tools, including whiteboards, VoIP (Voice over Internet Protocol), and other methods to effectively teach students.
 It's important to note that being the best in your subject area won't automatically qualify you as a good online tutor.
 Once the applicant is being seriously considered for an online tutoring position, she will need to undergo a criminal background check.
 Most tutoring companies divide their math courses among different tutors, so a tutor may teach a few different math topics, but they are not expected to teach all math topics at all ages.

 A tutor may need to prepare a lesson for an upcoming tutor session, whereas there will never be a day when a teacher prepares just one lesson.
-If you're new to online tutoring, it's easy to forget some of the materials you might need for your class when you're just starting out, which could disrupt your workflow.
+It's easy to forget some of the materials you might need for your class when you're just starting out, which could disrupt your workflow.
 Schedules tend to be flexible, as most tutoring companies offer tutoring services 24 hours a day, seven days a week.
 Some people claim that any online tutor must have a valid teaching certificate or be a retired school teacher.
 However, since there are no physical limitations, the supply of available tutors is high, which causes the average price of local tutoring to go down.